 - Students may take up to 4 semester hours of Pass/Fail option physical education activity credits in addition to the 12 semester hours described above.
 They may use this option during their first semester on campus as well as during a semester in which they have enrolled for an academic course on a Pass/Fail basis.

-- Students who exceed the maximum Pass/Fail option credits must complete an equal amount of additional credit beyond the 122 credits required for graduation.
+- Students who exceed the maximum Pass/Fail option credits must complete an equal amount of additional credit beyond the minimum number of credits required by their degree programs.

 Pass/Fail Grading at the Graduate Level

 Grades of "P" (Pass) may be counted toward a master’s degree when the course is offered on a Pass/Fail Only basis.
 If students register in a course where they select Pass/Fail Option rather than "A-E" grading, that course will not be counted toward a master’s degree.
 For graduate level courses a Pass is equivalent to a grade of "B" or higher.